-Contradictions over Negative Effects of CBD and Pregnancy on Newborns
+Contradictions over CBD and Pregnancy Risks on Newborns

 Contradicting the 2014 study is a six-year, controlled study on Jamaican mothers and their children.
 This found that the mothers using THC had babies who were more socially responsive, less irritable, and more alert and stable.